BAJAJ FINSERV DIRECT LIMITED

 Here are some things to take care of when buying a resale house on loan:

-• Check the condition and age of the property you wish to buy to avoid damages and additional repair costs
+• Check the condition and age of the property you wish to buy to avoid any damage and additional repair costs

 • Verify the encumbrance certificate and other documents to check for legal clearances and the ownership status of the property